 These grants carry out the wishes of donors by helping qualified charitable organizations meet the needs of our community.
 Annually, the Foundation sets priority and focus areas in alignment with its strategic plan, and issues grants to eligible organizations serving Licking County as part of a strategic grant making process to support new and existing programs, emerging needs, and innovative services that might not be started or continue were it not for LCF funding.

-In 2022, LCF is particularly interested in addressing the following Priority and Focus Areas in the community and will invite grant partnership as follows:
+In 2023, LCF is particularly interested in addressing the following Priority and Focus Areas in the community and will invite grant partnership those areas:

 - Priority Areas for multi-year grant partnership consideration:

 - Arts & Culture: Sustaining and strategically aligning local arts and culture; programs and activities that reach out to underserved populations, and strengthen and support local arts organizations

 - Capital Projects: efforts evaluated by LCF to have a significant impact for Licking County